How to Make a WordPress Website ADA Compliant

 If your website fails to meet these thresholds, people with color vision deficiencies (CVD) and other visual impairments may be unable to read your text.

-Curious about your website’s color contrast?
-Check your colors with AudioEye’s free Color Contrast Checker.
+To check your site’s color contrast, use AudioEye’s free Color Contrast Checker.

 Missing Skip Links